Macil/Restarter/README.md

 Restarter
 =========

-Restarter automatically restarts the server after a configurable amount of time.
+The Restarter plugin for Bukkit automatically restarts the server after a configurable amount of time.
+It works as a quick fix for any stability problems some servers have when running for a long time, lets new plugins and configuration settings you've set take effect, and clears out those AFK players.

 Installing
 ----------